soroushchehresa/unsplash-wallpapers/README.md

 # Unsplash Wallpapers
 A simple menubar app for Mac, Windows and Linux that brings stunning wallpapers from Unsplash right to your desktop.
-Works on macOS 10.12+, Linux and Windows 10+.
+Works on macOS 10.12+, Windows 10+ and Linux.

 This project is an unofficial cross-platform desktop application based on [Unsplash Wallpapers official application for Mac](https://unsplash.com/wallpaper#mac-app) with more features and better performance.